 There is no singular statute specifically covering workplace stress: many laws are relevant, and much of the law governing stress has evolved from case law rather than legislation.

-So, what exactly should you be keeping an eye out for when it comes to your colleague’s mental health and your own?
+So, what exactly should you be keeping an eye out for when it comes to your colleagues’ mental health and your own?

-Look for a lack of motivation where there used to be enthusiasm.
+- Is there a lack of motivation where there used to be enthusiasm.

-If you are concerned about a colleague, you can watch for different emotional behaviors.
 Maybe you felt you were friends before and now they seem to become angry or upset by the end of every conversation you have.
-Someone who becomes irritable and extremely reactive where they were not previously is likely to be dealing with personal issues outside of the workplace.
+Someone who becomes irritable and extremely reactive where they were not previously could be be dealing with personal issues outside of the workplace.
 Try checking in with them but do not push too hard.
-Often people are unaware of changes in their behavior and may not take well to being told they have changed especially in what may be perceived as a negative way.
-This could even exacerbate the issue and make them feel self-conscious.
-So, tread carefully and more than anything just be there as support even if they are not ready yet themselves.
+Often people are unaware of changes in their behaviour and may not react well to being told they have changed, especially in what may be perceived as a in negative way.
+This could even exacerbate the issue and make them feel self-conscious and ‘singled out’.
+Be mindful of their response and more than anything just be there to support them until the external personal issues resolve themselves or they are ready to accept support.

 Contact Unmasked Mental Health on 01422 356945 or email us at info@unmaskedmentalhealth.co.uk.